 The Department of Banking Securities Division has prepared an Investor's Notepad to help you take notes of conversations with your financial professional.

 Print copies of the notepad.
 Then keep them handy for when you speak with your salesperson or adviser.
 Record the details of any recommendations you receive and of any instructions you provide.
 If you are not familiar with an investment, insist on getting either a prospectus, offering memorandum or financial reports before investing.
 Keep these notes in your files.
 You may also wish to follow up verbal instructions with written confirmation letters.

-If you have investing questions or complaints, contact us.
+If you have investing questions or complaints, contact the Securities Division.